Kenya Police Reserve: Establishment of the KPR in 1948

 In early 1948 the Kenya Police Reserve Ordinance was passed to establish the Kenya Police Reserve.
 It too was set up on the lines of the UK special constabulary, with a command structure in parallel to that of the regular force.
 Uniforms and scales of equipment were identical to that of the regular force, although the KPR wore brass badges rather than the chrome badges of the regular force.
 KPR members were armed, and in remote areas were allowed to keep their weapons at home; but they were not issued with automatic weapons (this provision was lifted during the Mau Mau uprising).
 The KPR was open to Europeans, Asians and Africans, although Europeans were favoured with automatic promotion to Inspector rank.

 The Special Police did not disband, but remained in operation alongside the KPR.
 In March 1953 the Special Police were expanded dramatically when Africans were allowed to join; some 2000 did so, and served with distinction.
 They did not receive the full uniform of the police and used improvised weapons at first.
 Eventually the Special Police were issued rifles, as the reliability and efficiency of the SP was demonstrated.

 The KPR were the originators of the Kenya Police Reserve Air Wing, with KPR members donating the use of their private aircraft.
 They played a vital role in supplying aerial intelligence and air-dropped supplies to forces fighting the Mau Mau.

 Recent developments

 In post colonial Kenya the KPR carried on very much as when it was originated.
 In rural areas of Kenya, very often the KPR are the only police presence.
-Armed with obsolete rifles, they are the first line of defence against bandits and cattle raiders.
+Armed with obsolete rifles, they are the first line of defence against bandits and cattle thieves.
+Many of those involved in cattle theft in rural Kenya carry firearms smuggled from neighboring countries such as Somalia or South Sudan.

 In May 2004 the Kenya Government disbanded the KPR in urban areas, noting that the various city units had become corrupt and unmanageable.
-In 2005 the Government announced an aspiration to re-constitute the KPR, a but this has yet to happen.